Solutions to systems of linear equations

 the solution

 is not necessarily unique.
-In this case,
+In this case, is

 a solution

-for all Y ∈ C(X) by Definition
+since for all Y ∈ C(X) by Definition

 of